 - Sweatshirt: A fun item to buy from your camp store, if available.

-- Underwear + Stay Dry Racerback Sports Bras
+- Underwear + Stay Dry Racerback Sports Bras + Period Underwear

-- Socks: These Junk Food Themed Crew Socks are hilarious and ensure your campers will know exactly which ones are theirs!
+- Socks: These Junk Food Themed Crew Socks are hilarious and will ensure your campers know exactly which ones are theirs!

 - Tube Socks (for Sock War)